Skip to content ↓

 ISI INSPECTION REPORT 2024

-Staff, supported by the senior pupils, promote positive behaviour so that in lessons and around the school pupils almost without exception show respect and consideration for each other.
+Staff, supported by the senior pupils, promote positive behaviour so that in lessons and around the school, pupils, almost without exception, show respect and consideration for each other.

 ISI INSPECTION REPORT 2024

+Leaders encourage opportunities for pupils to contribute to others in school and beyond.
 One-to-one mentoring of younger by older pupils is common.

 ISI INSPECTION REPORT 2024